 Ongoing assessment of AMIs

-During your four years' registration you will be assessed by the Driver & Vehicle Agency (DVA) to make sure that you maintain a satisfactory standard of instruction.
+During your four years' registration you will be assessed by the DVA to make sure that you maintain a satisfactory standard of instruction.
 This will be a continued ability and fitness test (also known as a 'check test').